bmitchinson/v2.mitchinson.dev/source/_posts/Hy-Vee-Internship.md

 - https://res.cloudinary.com/dheqbiqti/image/upload/fl_progressive/v1559613518/Projects/HyVee/636385330571006441-080917-hyvee-HST-it-centerRWHITE1306.jpg
 ---

 We're building Aisles Online Mobile using React Native, while simultaneously working on our REST API and it's GraphQL services.
 We're an agile team made up of 4 devs, 1 QA, 1 UI/UX Designer, PO, Tech lead, and 1 intern (👋😄) with standards for TDD, 100% code coverage, and pair programming whenever possible.
-We're well on schedule to release our app on both iOS and Android in early June!</br>
+We're well on schedule to release our app on both iOS and Android in June!</br>
 <!-- more -->

 I'll be updating this post as my summer internship continues, but here's a look into everything I've been able to learn and contribute to the Hy-Vee Aisles Online App so far.
 The engineers on my team are *incredibly* talented, so learning from them has been a privilege each and every day.